 Please take a second to share this post.
 It helps others find half-term activities, grows my community, and encourages more visits to cultural attractions.
 Everybody wins!
 Use whichever platforms you feel most comfortable on – from WhatsApp parenting groups to in person, all mentions and shares make a difference.

 And if this guide has been useful, why not buy me a coffee to say thanks?

 I love seeing what you get up to, so please do let me know if you make it to a museum this October half term.
-Either comment below, or tag me @museummum on Instagram or @museum_mum on Twitter.
+Either comment below or tag me @museummum on Instagram.
 I’ll be posting our own half term adventures over on my Instagram Stories.

 Disclosure: Just like a journalist, I have been gifted free entry to many of these museums for review purposes.
 I work at the Museum of London, although I can’t take any credit for their half-term activities, and this blog is not associated with them.